Congo Diplomatic Profile

 Diplomatic

-Congo’s closest diplomatic partners are China, Turkey, and Angola.
+Congo’s closest diplomatic partners are China, Turkey, and Russia.
 Most adversarial: Taiwan, Rwanda, and Democratic Republic of the Congo.

 Regime Relations